RamonCP/ramoncp/README.md

 ## I'm a Front-End Developer, Technology Enthusiast, Comics Buff.

 - 🌱 I'm currently looking to improve my skills on JavaScript and NodeJS
-- 🎓 I'm currently learning Typescript
+- 🎓 I'm currently learning NextJS
 - 🥅 Goals: Contribute more to Open Source projects.
 - ⚡ I love to play basketball and I love to watch movies.